caiquecp/notes-app/Readme.md

 # Notes app

-It's a very simple CLI note app that stores data in a local JSON file.
+It's a very simple CLI notes app that stores data in a local JSON file.

 Available features:
 - add a note